luisxcardozo/Recommender-Systems/NCF/README.md

 ```

 ## 2. Determining baseline.
-To download the dataset, please install Pandas package first.
-Then issue the following command:

 [Instructions to train and evaluate model](https://github.com/tensorflow/models/tree/master/official/recommendation#train-and-evaluate-model)

 Note - If you prefer to run the ml-20m dataset, note that it is large (the rating file is ~500 MB), and it may take several minutes (~2 mins) for data preprocessing.
 Both the ml-1m and ml-20m datasets will be coerced into a common format when downloaded.